Free Shipping On Orders Above $75

 Are New Moms Required to Fast During Ramadan?

 Islam acknowledges the challenges faced by mothers during Ramadan and provides ease in this regard.
-In fact, if you are nursing or caring for a newborn, you are permitted to delay fasting or even make it up later if you feel too weak or fatigued.
+If you are nursing or feeling too weak, you may delay fasting and make it up later when you’re feeling stronger and in better health.

-Prophet Muhammad (PBUH) said: “Indeed, Allah has exempted the traveler from fasting and half of the prayer and the pregnant and breastfeeding woman from fasting.”
-(Sunan Ibn Majah 1667)
+Prophet Muhammad ﷺ said: “Indeed, Allah has exempted the traveler from fasting and half of the prayer and the pregnant and breastfeeding woman from fasting” (Sunan Ibn Majah 1667).

 This is a profound mercy from Allah, showing His understanding of the unique needs of mothers, especially new moms during Ramadan.